edmundhung/remix-cloudflare-template/README.md

 - CF_API_TOKEN
 - CF_ACCOUNT_ID

-These values could be found / created on your Cloudflare Dashboard.
-If your project is bootstrapped with the deploy button above, both should be already set in the repository.
+These values could be found / created on your Cloudflare Dashboard

-Alternatively, **CF_ACCOUNT_ID** can be set as `account_id` on the [wrangler.toml](./wrangler.toml).